IS JUDAISM A PRO-LIFE RELIGION - PART ONE

 Do the Torah and Jewish texts support a pro-life or "pro-choice" view?
 When discussing abortion in an historical context, it is important to differentiate between the view of Judaism, which is predicated upon traditional values and sacred Halachic Law and texts, and the prevailing liberal Jewish view in our modern culture, which is more in line with contemporary civil liberties groups.

-The Jewish religion is unequivocally pro-life and views abortion as akin to murder.
+The Jewish religion is unequivocally pro-life.
 From a traditional and Halachic standpoint, there has always been a strong proscription against abortion in Judaism dating to ancient times, and abortion is prohibited in our faith.
 There is only one allowable exception and that is to save the mother’s physical life.
 The “life” exception has been creatively interpreted by some rabbis to include to a woman’s mental health and emotional state, her financial circumstances, and even the health status of the preborn (whether the baby will be born “defective” with a disease such as Tay-Sachs or a disability supposedly resulting in a life not worth living.)

 Although there have been debates among some rabbis as to what the mother’s life means that are reflected in their commentaries, the origin of the abortion prohibition is biblical, with commentaries being interpretations of the textual meaning.
 Induced abortion never existed as a “choice” in Jewish tradition, which is the primary reason its practice is absent in ancient texts.
 Only therapeutic abortion was allowed, and mandated, to save the pregnant woman.
 An accidental miscarriage was often referenced in ancient times with the singular word “abortion.”
 A similar distinction was made in 19th century articles and literature, as “criminal” abortion was distinguished from “abortion” which by itself referred to a miscarriage.